catalyst-cooperative/pudl/docs/dev/naming_conventions.rst

 Core layer
 ^^^^^^^^^^
-* This layer contains well-modeled assets that serve as building blocks for downstream wide tables and analyses.
+* This layer contains assets that typically break denormalized raw assets into well-modeled tables that serve as building blocks for downstream wide tables and analyses.
 Well-modeled means tables in the database have logical primary keys, foreign keys, datatypes and generally follow :ref:`Tidy Data standards <tidy-data>`.
+Assets in this layer create consistent categorical variables, decuplicate and impute data.
   These assets are typically stored in parquet files or tables in a database.
 * Naming convention: ``core_{source}__{asset_type}_{asset_name}``
 * ``asset_type`` describes how the asset is modeled and its role in PUDL’s